 So if you are looking for a nostalgic, but really reliable monitoring tool, then take a look at Cacti.

 So in this article, we discussed the different free network monitoring solutions.
 As mentioned earlier, monitoring your home network can give you a lot of insight on your home network.
 For a home network, you really don’t need a big enterprise solution of course.
-You want something that is small, doesn’t require a lot of resources an easy to set up.
+You want something that is small, doesn’t require a lot of resources and is easy to set up.

 Tips on IT monitoring